SecurityCentral/classification-banner/README.md

 ```
  message      - The classification level to display (Default: 'UNCLASSIFIED')
- foreground_color      - Foreground color of the text to display (Default: '#007A33' "Green")
+ foreground   - Foreground color of the text to display (Default: '#007A33' "Green")
- background_color      - Background color of the banner the text is against (Default: '#FFFFFF' "White")
+ background   - Background color of the banner the text is against (Default: '#FFFFFF' "White")
- face         - Font face to use for the displayed text (Default: 'liberation-sans')
+ font         - Font face to use for the displayed text (Default: 'liberation-sans')
  size         - Size of font to use for text (Default: 'small')
  weight       - Bold or normal (Default: 'bold')
  show_top     - Show top banner (Default: True)
  show_bottom  - Show bottom banner (Default: True)
  horizontal_resolution         - Manually Set Horiztonal Resolution (OPTIONAL) [ if hres is set, vres required ]
  vertical_resolution           - Manually Set Horiztonal Resolution (OPTIONAL) [ if vres is set, hres required ]
+ sys_info     - Show user and hostname in the top banner (Default: False)
  opacity      - Sets opacity - for composted window managers only (OPTIONAL) [float - range 0 ..
 1] (Default 0.75)
+ esc          - Enable/Disable the 'ESC to hide' message (Default: True (enabled))
+ spanning     - Enable banner(s) to span across screens as a single banner (Default: False)
 ```

 Command line options that correspond to the above settings: